 - Remedial programs undermined student confidence rather than building it

-According to the results of a new study, about 1 in 4 college freshman who enter college after graduating high school needed to enroll in remedial programs during their first year of college.
+According to the results of a new study, about 1 in 4 college freshmen who enter college after graduating from high school needed to enroll in remedial programs during their first year of college.

 Remedial education doesn’t just affect students at all income levels, it also occurs in community colleges as well as public and private four-year schools.
 Forced remedial education doesn’t just set students back in terms of the time it takes to complete their degree, it can also cost them thousands of dollars.
 According to the aforementioned study, remedial coursework costs families nearly $1.5 billion each year.
 Per student, costs can be as high as $12,000 for remedial education to learn basic skills that should have been taught in high school.